The Lost Civilization of Atlantis

 Today most scholars agree orichalcum would have been a brass-like alloy, which was made in antiquity by cementation.
 This process was achieved with the reaction of zinc ore, charcoal and copper metal in a crucible.
 During early 2015, divers had recovered 39 ingots from a ship that sunk some 2,600 ago off the coast of Sicily.
 Analyzed with X-ray fluorescence, these ingots turned to be an alloy made with 75 to 80 percent copper, 15 to 20 percent zinc and small percentages of nickel, lead and iron.
 Therefore it is possibly that this material could be the legendary material orichalch.

 The temple contained a colossal statue of Poseidon standing in a chariot drawn by six winged horses, about him a hundred Nereids riding on dolphins.
 Arranged outside the building were golden statues of the first ten kings and their wives.
 Because of the excessive use of noble metals within the large construction, the description of the temple of Poseidon seems similar to the description of the "Valhalla" from Norse mythology, which had been described in the Poetic Edda as appearing shining and golden.
-According to the vikings, Valhalla was the domain of the god Odin, and a kind of heaven for the slain soldiers which were brought to him by the Valkyries (Odin's warrior maiden).
+According to the Vikings, Valhalla was the domain of the god Odin, and a kind of heaven for the slain soldiers which were brought to him by the Valkyries (Odin's warrior maiden).
 It seems that the mythologic place "Asgard"; the residence of the gods, was in fact Atlantis City as described by Plato.
 It is also reminiscent of of the temple of the "LORD", as described in the apocryphic book: "The Book of Enoch".
-In chapter 14:8-23 of the book this temple is described with an interior and a floor made out of crystal stones, where the roof appeared like agited stars and flashes of lightning, where a flame burned around its walls, and where its portal blazed with fire.
+In chapter 14:8-23 of the book this temple is described with an interior and a floor made out of crystal stones, where the roof appeared like agitated stars and flashes of lightning, where a flame burned around its walls, and where its portal blazed with fire.
 Perhaps this wasn't really fire but merely the reddish shimmering of the material orichalc.

-As Plato mentioned in his dialogues that one was already familair with the god Poseidon during the Atlantean times it probably means that the origins of Greek mythology were much older than the Greek civilization itself (as we know it today) and therefore they could be traced back to the age of the civilization of Atlantis.
+As Plato mentioned in his dialogues that one was already familiar with the god Poseidon during the Atlantean times it probably means that the origins of Greek mythology were much older than the Greek civilization itself (as we know it today) and therefore they could be traced back to the age of the civilization of Atlantis.
 Could it be that these origins of Greek mythology, these testimonies from Atlantis, could have been spread to other parts of the world where it was passed on from where it ultimately took the form of the Greek, Norse and ancient Mesopotamian mythologies?

-On the island Santorini (classically named Thera), which like Crete was part of the Greek archipelago, there would have been a devastating earthquake and a vulcanic eruption around 1628 BC.
+On the island Santorini (classically named Thera), which like Crete was part of the Greek archipelago, there would have been a devastating earthquake and a volcanic eruption around 1628 BC.
 Although some think that Plato described the demise of this island, he explicitly mentioned that Atlantis was situated past the Columns of Heracles, which marks the beginning of the Atlantic Ocean, when sailing from Greece.
 Also, the period of the demise of Santorini (between 1627-1600 BC) doesn't match the period of the demise of Atlantis which Plato mentioned.

 Kircher's map of Atlantis from the time frame around 10,000 BC

-Athanasius Kircher (1601-1680), a rennaissance man very much like Leonardo da Vinci, made a map (seen above) based on Plato's descriptions in his book "Mundus Subterraneus" (The Underground World) in ca. 1665.
+Athanasius Kircher (1601-1680), a renaissance man very much like Leonardo da Vinci, made a map (seen above) based on Plato's descriptions in his book "Mundus Subterraneus" (The Underground World) in ca. 1665.
 (Note that north is shown down and south is shown up.)